 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 This is why we meet as a whole school, outside, for a weekly Music and Movement session on a Friday.
 We learn different dance routines to popular music and share the joy of music together.
 Staff and pupils all join in together.

 In addition to our classroom based music lessons, we are lucky to also have The Music Guru team at Floreat.
-They offer individual and group lessons in guitar, piano and singing (at an additional cost).
+They offer individual and group lessons in guitar, piano, recorder, violin and singing (at an additional cost).
 For more information, please click here.